ProFormA/proformaxml/Whitepaper_Task.md

     </tns:submission-restrictions>
 ```

-- <b>required</b> the submission must have a file with specified "path" (rooted at the archive root).
-Otherwise the submission should be rejected.
-- <b>optional</b> the submission may have a file with specified attributes.

 #### Regexp restriction

 A submission must consist of one or several files, where all file names must adhere to the regular expression.

+- <b>regexp-restriction</b> holds a regular expression of the filenames (only the filename, without path) which the system should accept.
+Regular expressions can contain less than/greater than signs.
+CDATA is allowed.

+###### Code-Beispiel

 ```xml
    <tns:submission-restrictions>
             <tns:regexp-restriction mime-type-regexp="[mimetype regexp]" max-size="[size in bytes]">regular expression</tns:regexp-restriction>
     </tns:submission-restrictions>
 ```

-- <b>regexp-restriction</b> holds a regular expression of the filenames (only the filename, without path) which the system should accept.
-Regular expressions can contain less than/greater than signs.
-CDATA is allowed.

 #### Regexp language specification